artatechsoft/InkbookSDK/README.md

 ### How to properly refresh screen
 Major diffrence between e-paper and other types of displays is managing refresh.
 E-Ink screen does not automaticaly refresh.
 It is refreshed by system only when it's context changes.
-Aditionaly, screen may refresh itself using difrent modes/strategies that prioritise different parameters like speed, image quality, ghosting effects (discussed later on).
+Additionaly, screen may refresh itself using different modes/strategies that prioritise different parameters like speed, image quality, ghosting effects (discussed later on).

 #### Reading mode